 Disclosures required in accordance with the provisions of Section 197(12) of theCompanies Act 2013 read with Rule 5(1) of the Companies (Appointment and Remuneration ofManagerial Personnel) Rules 2014 is annexed as "Annexure IV" and forms part ofthis Report.
 However as per the provisions of Sections 134 and 136 of the Companies Act2013 the Report and Financial Statements are being sent to the Members and othersentitled thereto excluding the Statement containing Particulars of Employees which isavailable for inspection by the Members up to the date of ensuing Annual General Meeting.Any Member interested in obtaining a copy of such Statement may write to the CompanySecretary at investorrelations. firstname.lastname@example.org

 CORPORATE GOVERNANCE REPORT

-Corporate Governance Report along with a Certificate from the Auditors of the Companyregarding compliance of the conditions of Corporate Governance pursuant to therequirements of Securities and Exchange Board of India (Listing Obligations and DisclosureRequirements) Regulations 2015 is annexed hereto and forms part of this Report.
+Corporate Governance Report and Certificate from the Statutory Auditors of the Companyon compliance of the conditions of Corporate Governance pursuant to the requirements ofthe Securities and Exchange Board of India (Listing Obligations and DisclosureRequirements) Regulations 2015 form part of this Report.